Nicofuma/phpbb-ext-webprofiler/README.md

 ## How to use

-When you access to a page through the app.php script (ie: a page displayed by an extension) a report is generated and stored in a file.
-Then you can access to these reports on `app.php/_profiler/`
+Navigate to `app.php/_profiler/` or use the link in the toolbar to consult the reports.